Krishna Sable

-Krishna Sable (also spelled) Sabla was an Indian freedom fighter from Maharashtra.
-He was born in a Koli family from Sabla villages in Maharashtra.
-Sable, along with Tantya Makaji, started a war of independence against the British.
-Krishna's son Maruti Sabale also played an important role in the Indian freedom movement.
+Krishna Sable (also spelled) Sabla was an Indian freedom fighter.
+He was born in Sabla village in present-day Maharashtra.
+Along with Tantya Makaji, he led a rebellion against the British.

 Krishna Sable was a high-ranking officer in the Ahmednagar police force, but during the tribal revolt in Maharashtra, Sable also left the English police force and took up arms against British rule.